codewithceline/TooBoolean4aGrayArea/README.md

 - 👋 Hi, I’m @TooBoolean4aGrayArea
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in machine learning models for multimodal and agentic AI
-- 🌱 I’m currently learning python
+- 🌱 I code in python
-- 💞️ I’m looking to collaborate on projects in the finance and health Space
+- 💞️ I’m looking to collaborate on projects in the health and Artificial Intelligence Space

 <!---